Change and Transformation

 We are warned to change our ways, change our attitudes.
 As children, that seemed to be an easier task.
 We didn’t have much of a track record at that stage of our lives.

-But as we get older and actually have made changes in our behavior and attitude, some people continue to assume we are the person we’d been showing the world all along.
+But as we get older and actually have made changes in our behavior and attitude, some people assume we are still the person we’d been showing the world in the past.
 They don’t believe we’ve changed.
 They can’t accept the change.

 Facing this disbelief from others is a real struggle.
 It can prevent someone from going to a class reunion for fear that the changes they’ve made won’t be accepted or acknowledged.
 Instead they are worried they will be caught in some inescapable time warp.
 Even worse is the plight of the person who has paid the penalty for his or her crime and is determined to change.
 Resistance from others can be a barrier to the start of a whole new life.

 God did a lot of changing in the Bible.
 He empowered Moses to change his staff into a snake and water into blood (Ex.
 7:10, 20).
-Jesus, God’s Son, changed plain water into the most acclaimed wine (John 2:6-10).
+Jesus, God’s Son, changed plain water into an acclaimed wine (John 2:6-10).

 That same Paul talks about the miraculous, fantastic change that we will experience as God’s children.
 “In a flash, in the twinkling of an eye… the trumpet will sound, the dead will be raised imperishable, and we will be changed” (1 Cor.
 15:52).
 How this will happen and what I will look like isn’t something I spend a lot of time imagining.
 I doubt the caterpillar had a clue what it would look like when it emerged from its cocoon, so how could I even begin to dream of my new appearance?

 There are many philosophers and writers who talk about changing the world.
 Most say that change begins with a personal change.
 A change of heart.
 I truly believe that.
 Oh, not because it’s the wise thing to say, but because God said it first.